 In creating this, I of course watched the dance many times, and have a few observations:

 0:27 - Astaire twirls the desk chair around here; after the cut at 0:37, this chair would be bolted down so it would rotate with the room.
 And it must have been attached quite firmly too, since Astaire hangs from it at 1:40.

 0:55 - There are several moments like this one where Astaire seems to play with the notion of “defying gravity”.
-It's tempting to think that maybe the room had been rotated counterclockwise just a bit at this point.
+It's certainly possible that the room was rotated counterclockwise just a bit at this point.
 But from much experimentation with the timing, I think it's more likely that the room moved definitively in increments of 90 degrees only.
-The gravity defying is all Astaire at this point!
+(See note at 2:45 below.)

 1:39 - Notice that when Astaire lands on the "ceiling" after jumping the light fixture, one of the fixture's lights blinks on.
 Was there an electrical short?

 1:42 - With a bit of a tug, Astaire pulls the photo down from the desk.
 What kept it in place?
 Magnets, according to Stanley Donen.